rdatools/rdametrics/data-zip/README.md

 ### Loading the Dataframe

-Then the Python is simple:
+Then the Python to load the dataframe from disk is simple:

 ```python
 import os